-And as the beloved disciple admonishes:
+And as the beloved disciple admonishes: (1 John 4.19-21)

+We love because he first loved us.
 If anyone says, "I love God," and hates his brother, he is a liar; for he who does not love his brother whom he has seen cannot love God whom he has not seen.
 And this commandment we have from him: whoever loves God must also love his brother.